UKHASnet/ukhasnet-rfm69/README.md

 `git pull`.
 Building your firmware will automatically build the new version of the library.

+## Documentation

+Doxygen is used to generate HTML documentation which is stored in _docs/_ and accessible at [ukhasnet.github.io/ukhasnet-rfm69/](http://ukhasnet.github.io/ukhasnet-rfm69/)

+#### Updating

+To update the documentation, install `doxygen` and run the command `doxygen` in the root of the repository.

 ## Information

 This library is maintained for use in the [UKHASnet](http://ukhas.net) low